connorjburton/replay-load-test/scripts/generate-fake-data/README.md

 Then you can run this script with a volume mount to retrieve the output data in the `./data` folder.

-`docker run -v %cd%:/gen gen-fake`
+`docker run -v %cd%:/gen generate-fake-data`

 If on MacOS you can swap out `%cd%` for `$PWD`